 Think of nutrition as a skillful practice that evolves over time.
 It’s like learning a new sport, like basketball.
 As a coach, I will encourage you to practice taking care of yourself with nutrition and will build your skill set in the following areas:

-- Food management- shop, plan meals/snacks, build structure so that you can eat at predictable times
+- Food management- shop, plan meals/snacks, build a structure so that you can eat at predictable times

 - Food variety – slowly add in food that you may have reduced/eliminated because of dieting, challenge food rules you may have grown up with, or slowly integrate forbidden foods in a balanced way

 - Internal regulation – connect with hunger/fullness and arrive to your meals feeling ready to eat, not overly hungry, and not full

 - Eating attitudes – give yourself permission to eat… the foods you truly want to eat